Nelitarnia/WO3U-speedrun-guide/character-notes.md

 To make up for this, Xingcai is much better at gaining height during infinite jumps compared to Yukimura Sanada - she is arguably in the overall Top 3 in this regard.
 Her air charge attack gives good height and it can be interrupted with her air special, so it can be incorporated inside an infinite jump combo to gain height faster.
 And since this additional height comes from a regular attack, it's not subject to random height loss like air specials are, which is really good for jump consistency.

 Using the air charge attack can be a bit tricky at first.
-If you mess up your timing, Xingcai will do a downsmash which will make you lose a lot of height.
+If you mess up your timing, Xingcai will start her downsmash which makes you lose a lot of height.
 Still, learning to use it is essential for getting the most out of your infinite jumps with this character.

 All of this makes her the most reliable infinite jump team member in the game, good for any kind of a situation.
 There's rarely any reason not to use her as the other infinite jump character whenever she's available.